Rural-Urban Analysis of Persistent Health Professional Shortage Areas

 September 2020

-June 2024
+May 2024

 The purpose of the Health Professional Shortage Area (HPSA) designation is to identify areas of need and prioritization of healthcare resources to the people in those places.
 HPSA designations identify a shortage of either primary medical, dental, or mental health providers within an identified geographic area, population group, or healthcare facility.

 Despite federal and state efforts to invest in the health workforce in underserved areas through loan repayment, technical assistance, and other funding, some communities continue to experience recruitment and retention challenges for many years.
 Previous studies completed by the University of North Carolina and WWAMI Rural Health Research Center identified persistent primary care HPSAs for whole or partial counties from 1996 to 2004.
-This study will build upon this previous research, leveraging the existing definition of persistent HPSA to identify and explore the landscape of persistent HPSAs using the most recent data available.
+This study built upon this previous research, leveraging the existing definition of persistent HPSA to identify and explore the landscape of persistent HPSAs using the most recent data available.